dieu-vu/webdev-project-A2021/README.md

 2. Register

-Create a new username - after creation redirect to login
+Create a new username - after creation redirect to login.
+Email duplication is checked.

 3. User page
-- User can open side menu to modify user profile, example: Name, email, password and profile picture by clicking on edit button or profile picture
+- User can open side menu to modify user profile, example: Name, email, password and profile picture by clicking on edit button or profile picture.
+Email duplication is checked.
 - View joined activities and activities you as a user have published
 - Random image generation if the user has not added a profile image or there is an error downloading it.
 4. Activity page